Cardizem CD and Cardizem (Diltiazem Hydrochloride)

 Dosage Instructions

-Cardizem CD capsules can be taken once a day, preferably at the same time every day.
-Cardizem tablets can be taken three or four times a day.
-Swallow the capsules or tablets whole with a glass of water – do not chew them.
+Cardizem CD should be taken once daily, preferably at the same time.
+Cardizem tablets are taken three to four times daily.
+Swallow with a glass of water and do not chew.

 What If You Miss a Dose?